 Binance looks much more favorable than Coinbase when it comes to trading commissions.

 Binance offers some of the lowest commissions of any exchange – 0.1% per transaction.
-In addition, this commission is cut in half if you pay using BNB, Binance’s own coin.
+Also, this commission is cut in half if you pay using BNB, Binance’s coin.

 Your funds are safe on both Coinbase and Binance.

 Recently, some Binance users were victims of a phishing attack on the exchange’s API.
 The Binance team immediately suspended withdrawals as soon as they noticed the suspicious activity.
 Thus, the hackers were stopped.
-After the hacking attempt was foiled, they cancelled the respective transactions and returned the funds to the users.
-Nevertheless, it is still recommended to keep funds in a wallet outside of the exchange account to provide an additional level of security.
+After the hacking attempt was foiled, they canceled the respective transactions and returned the users’ funds.
+Nevertheless, it is still recommended to keep funds in a wallet outside of the exchange account to provide an additional security level.